SMH: KeKe Wyatt’s Ex-Hubby Michael Alleges She’s Illegally Kept Kids Away For Over 18 Months

 Today is bittersweet for me as it’s your 5th Birthday Ke’Yoshi Bella….
 It’s been 18 months since I last seen your beautiful energetic lil face in person and as bad as I wanna see you, hug you, kiss you, shower you with love, affection, and gifts i can’t because Unfortunately you’re being illegally withheld from me (along with my other babies) by someone who is in contempt of a legal court order..
 God has allowed my strength, temperament, and patience to be tried and tested however I know He is on the side of right and truth so the battle has already been won!
 I’ll see that person in court soon as a court date has already been set so hold on Bella daddy’s coming to get you baby and we’re definitely getting sugar wasted for your belated birthday party!
 With love Daddy 💜💛 #itsabovemenow

 Yikes!
-Remember those rumors about Michael leaving after their child battled cancer?
+Remember those rumors about Michael leaving KeKe while PREGNANT while their child battled cancer?
 He addressed them.
-Hit the flip.

 Comments